cowrie/cowrie/docs/EVENT_PIPELINE.rst

     (``cowrie.session.closed``, the ttylog-closed record) deliver before a sink's backend (a database pool, an hpfeeds client) is closed.
 The dispatcher tolerates dispatch-after-stop (drop and count) so a late deferred firing during teardown cannot raise into the reactor.
+Only a plugin that started is stopped: the loader registers a plugin's ``stop()`` once its ``start()`` has returned, so a plugin that failed to load is not torn down reaching for what it never acquired.

 Blocking plugins
     ``write()`` is called synchronously in the reactor thread -- a plugin